jfbenckhuijsen/node-cloud-functions/README.md

 module.exports = CloudServant.messageModule({
     name: 'REQUIRED: Name of the service module',
+    debug: 'Boolean: enables debugging logging of the framework',
     handler: function(LOGGER, event) {
         // LOGGER is an instance of the generic Logging class
         // event is the event object containing the message.
 It is guaranteed to have the following properties: